RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 # Finding Amazon Linux 2 AMI ID for use in HFE deployments

-The High-Availabiltity Front-End (HFE) is a lightweight instance with minimal processes used to forward packets from Public IP addresses to private IP addresses on the SBC.
+The High Availabiltity Front-End (HFE) is a lightweight instance with minimal processes used to forward packets from Public IP addresses to private IP addresses on the SBC.
 The HFE runs on a standard Amazon Linux 2 instance.

 To find the AMI id of the latest Amazon Linux 2 image in your region do the following: